 Waxes have come a long way (especially synthetic) and it’s tough to say one is vastly superior to the other.
 If you prefer to wash and wax outside, the convenience of a liquid wax means you usually won’t have to wait for it to dry and it’s easier to apply.

 Paste wax vs liquid wax – what’s the difference?

-Many of the paste waxes you find on store shelves have a high concentration of carnauba and solvents and fall into the category of cleaner waxes.
+- Many of the paste waxes you find on store shelves have a high concentration of carnauba and solvents and often marketed as cleaner waxes.
 These do contain mild abrasives, which can help remove some dirt and other contaminants left behind like water spots.
-Liquid waxes also have some of these cleaning agents, but wax is meant to protect, and won’t able to remove all substances (like metallic particles from acid rain) like claying your car can.

 Why some prefer paste wax

-Some prefer paste waxes due to its high natural-looking shine.
+Some also prefer carnauba paste due to its high natural-looking shine.
 After buffing, pastes tend to bead very well but are easy to over-apply if not careful.
 They also make synthetic paste waxes, which can actually protect better than cheaper carnauba pastes.

-Another benefit of the thick nature of paste wax is its ability to fill in scratches oftentimes better than some liquid waxes.
+Another benefit of the thicker nature of paste wax is its ability to fill in scratches typically much better than liquid waxes.

 Cons of paste wax

-- Unlike liquids, you can transfer contaminants like industrial particles or dirt into the container over time.
+- Unlike liquid waxes, you can transfer contaminants like industrial particles or dirt into the container over time.

 - It requires more work to remove and apply a paste wax (especially by hand)